alicerunsonfedora/abysima/01 - Areas of Responsibility/Linguistics Paper.md

 Finally, I used Apple's Create ML tool to generate a machine learning model, which I will refer to as the "Apple CoreML Model" or the "CoreML Model" for short.
 The Create ML tool is a developer tool included in the Xcode suite of developer tools, designed to let developers quickly make machine learning models that can be imported into apps for the iPhone, iPad, Apple Watch, Apple TV, and the Mac.
 When creating this model, I let the app automatically pick the best algorithm for the dataset and did not specify any parameters, unlike the previous networks.
 I would then download the model from the app and load it into the same playground as the other two networks.

 After creating the models, I evaluated each of them by having them predict whether the words in the testing set were valid.
-During the process, I would record how accurate they were and how much they were failing (aka. "loss").
+During the process, I would record how accurate they were and how much they were failing (aka. "loss"); it is important to note that these two metrics are not directly related to each other.
 I would then take the results and display them graphically with a graph, the confusion matrix, that shows how many predictions were made in the following categories: true positive, true negative, false positive, and false negative.
 Finally, I would assess which model performed the best and use it to validate words that were randomly generated.

 ## Analysis